juliuskrah/sc/Readme.md

 This command allows you to chat with the Ollama API and other LLMs.
 You can use it to send messages and receive responses from the model.

-`chat` context is implemented via:

-- RAG
-  - Documents are provided to the to the LLM through the following mechanisms:
-    - `file:///path/to/file` - Local file
-    - `https://<url>` - Remote file.
-Only https is supported.
-    - `s3://<bucket>/<key>` - S3 file
-- Tools
-- Attachments

-`chat` memory is supported via:

-- RDBMS
-- neo4j
-- Cassandra
+`chat` memory is implemented with HSQLDB, which is an in-memory database.
+You can find the database files in $HOME/.sc/store.db.*.
+See the [config](#config) command for more information on how to configure the chat memory.

 ### Options <a name="chat-options"></a>

-* `-m, --model`: Specify the model to use for the chat. <required>".
+* `-m, --model`: Specify the model to use for the chat.
+Currently only Ollama models are supported.
+The default is `mistral-small3.1`.
+  > NOTE: The model should be available locally in the Ollama environment.
+You can list available models using the `ollama list` command.
 * `--base-url`: Ollama API endpoint.
 The default is http://localhost:11434".
-* `-t, --temperature`: Specify the temperature for the model.
-The default is 0.3.

 ### Parameters <a name="chat-parameters"></a>